nikrays/zapret2/docs/manual.en.md

 create_ipset no-update
 ```

-You cannot be certain which will start first—your script or `zapret`.
+You cannot be certain which will start first-your script or `zapret`.
 Startup must be synchronized and should not run in parallel.
 The best way to achieve this is by using [INIT_FW_*_HOOK](#config-file).